 “Free” snacks are always a way to get my attention.
 If you want to know anything about me, I will never turn down an opportunity to eat something sweet while strolling through the parks.

 There’s always a dance party to be found at these parties.
 I love to dance!
 I don’t do it well, but it brings me joy.
 The first year I went, we danced all night at Club Tinsel with DJ Cane and Chip and Dale.
 It was a blast and a highlight of the party for me.
-I hear it’s at the 2016 party as well at Cosmic Ray’s in Tomorrowland.

 Another year, they had a dance party with characters in Frontierland.
 You want to talk about a Country Bear Jamboree?
 Well those bears can boogie, especially that Liver Lips!
 So get your dancing shoes ready, and it’s fun for kids to see extra Disney characters.

 SPECIAL CHARACTER PHOTOS